8 Aug 2022

 Rescission is where a contract is set aside, and the parties are put back into the position in which they were before the contract was made.

-Rescission is different to termination of a contract.
+Rescission is different from the termination of a contract.
 Termination operates prospectively, meaning that when a contract is terminated, the future obligations owed by either party fall away.
 The contract is brought to an end from the point of termination onwards – so, neither party has to perform any obligations which fall due after the date of termination.

 In the case of rescission, it operates both prospectively and retrospectively.
 It operates prospectively because the parties are not required to perform any obligations as they fall due from the date of recission.
 It also operates retrospectively the contract is unwinded, where parties are put in the position, they would have been in had the contract not been entered into in the first place.